Home

 The Moral Failure

-So, in the end, fantasy literature such as Tolkien’s must encounter its own conceptual failure—it’s just not possible to use glamour and power to convey the deep meaning of humility and self-surrender to God.
+So, in the end, fantasy literature such as Tolkien’s must encounter its own conceptual failure: it’s just not possible to use glamour, power, and magic to convey the deep meaning of humility and self-surrender to God.

 Furthermore, fantasy literature that values magic, sorcery, and witchcraft for their own sake gives the false impression that magical powers are “good,” when really they are diabolical forces of evil.
 Even children’s stories that portray witches as endearingly “kind” are seducing children to play with fire—hell fire.